 Is there a community doctor that might do the same thing for cheaper?

 The shiny doctor’s practise with the fancy mags in the waiting room might feel like they’re giving you better healthcare, but chances are you’d be getting the same treatment at the community GP around the road, for cheaper.

-For Kiwisaver, it’s necessary to look at the fees you are being charged.
+For KiwiSaver fund, it’s necessary to look at the fees you are being charged.
 The fees you are being charged each year can chip away at the returns you are gaining which will affect the total balance you end up with.
 Research shows that lower fees will generally give you the best return over time.